-As State of Florida Statutes and the School's policy require, all deposits be made into and held by financial institutions designated by the treasurer of the State of Florida as qualified public depositories as defined by Chapter 280 of the Florida Statutes.
+Deposits are made into and held by financial institutions designated by the treasurer of the State of Florida as qualified public depositories as defined by Chapter 280 of the Florida Statutes.
 This statute requires that every qualified public depository institution maintain eligible collateral to secure the public entity's funds.
 The minimum collateral to be pledged by the institution, the collateral eligible for pledge, and reporting requirements of the qualified public depositor to the treasurer is defined by the ability to assess members of the pool should the need arise.
 The School's deposits are held in a qualified public depository.
-They are covered by the collateral pool as the School has identified itself as a public entity at June 30, 2019.
+They are covered by the collateral pool as the School has identified itself as a public entity at June 30, 2020.